Walking Trails and Bushwalks in the Blue Mountains

 The trip from Leura Cascades to Bridal Veil Falls is a slow-going journey ideal for families.
 It takes most hikers an hour or less., and despite its reputation as a low-impact walk, the trail still provides a beautiful outdoor experience.
 Hikers can sit under the Bridal Veil Falls overhang and watch the falls rush down, while more the adventurous can climb to the top of the Leura cliff for even better views.

 The Jellybean Pool near the Glenbrook entrance is a short two-kilometer pass that takes approximately an hour to hike.
 Though it doesn’t afford hilltop views of some more difficult treks, nearby picnic tables, easily accessible toilets, rare birds and a fresh-water swimming hole make it worth the trip.

 The well-marked Wiggins Track is another challenging but doable trail.
-The 10-kilometer circuit wanders through natural creeks and indigenous rain forests.
-It covers picturesque stone steps, a wooden bridge and rocky overhangs and waterfall-views, too.
+The 6.2-mile (10-km) circuit wanders through natural creeks and indigenous rain forests.
+It covers picturesque stone steps, a wooden bridge and rocky overhangs and waterfall views, too.